The Basilian Way in Calabria

 On the tracks of Basilian monks in Calabria

-The Basilian Way starts in Lauria, Basilicata, and ends in Reggio Calabria, along a route that weaves together history, art and spirituality.
-Some numbers?
-For a total of 1535 km divided into 81 stages, the Basilian Way encounters 10 of The Most Beautiful Villages in Italy and 3 UNESCO World Heritage Sites.
+The Basilian Way starts in Basilicata and ends in Reggio Calabria, covering a total of 1,535 kilometres divided into 81 stages.
+In Calabria, the Basilian Way passes through 10 of Italy's Most Beautiful Villages and 3 UNESCO World Heritage Sites, included in the region's 73 unmissable stages.

-The Most Beautiful Villages of Italy of Rocca Imperiale, on the Upper Ionian Sea, for a taste of the delicious PGI Rocca Imperiale Lemons, and Oriolo, perched around its castle.
+Among the Most Beautiful Villages of Italy in the province of Cosenza, the Basilian Way passes through Rocca Imperiale, on the Upper Ionian Sea, for a taste of the delicious PGI Rocca Imperiale Lemons, and Oriolo, perched around its castle.
 On the same side, the important towns of Cassano all'Ionio, with the National Archaeological Park of the Sibaritide, and Corigliano-Rossano, where you can admire the Basilian building of the Pathirion and the Codex Purpureus Rossanensis, the ancient gospel UNESCO World Heritage Site.

-The inland route, towards the Tyrrhenian Sea, takes us into the heart of the Pollino National Park, to discover Cerchiara di Calabria, the "City of Bread" and home of the Shrine of the Madonna delle Armi, and the Italo-Albanian (Arbëresh) villages, led by Civita, another of The Most Beautiful Villages in Italy not to be missed.
-Descending towards the Sila National Park, after passing by unspoilt lakes and reserves, we reach the Abbey of San Giovanni in Fiore (Abbazia Florense), the chosen place of Abbot Joachim (crossing the Joachimite Way).
+The internal Basilian Way, towards the Tyrrhenian Sea, takes us to the heart of the Pollino National Park, to discover Cerchiara di Calabria, the "City of Bread" and home of the Shrine of the Madonna delle Armi, and the Italo-Albanian (Arbëresh) villages, led by Civita, another of The Most Beautiful Villages in Italy not to be missed.
+Descending towards the Sila National Park, after passing by unspoilt lakes and reserves, we reach the Florense Abbey of San Giovanni in Fiore, the chosen place of Abbot Joachim (crossing the Joachimite Way).

 Basilian Way in the Province of Crotone

-Any stops on the Basilian Way in the Croton area?
+Any stops on the Basilian Way in the Crotone province?
 Two other jewels among The Most Beautiful Villages in Italy: Caccuri, set around its landmark tower and home to the literary prize of the same name, and Santa Severina, with one of the best-preserved castles in the region.

 Basilian Way in the Province of Catanzaro

-The Basilian Way in the province of Catanzaro allows us to discover the wonders of the Catanzaro Sila, between the dense woods of Tiriolo, a village of archaeology and traditional weaving, and the crystal-clear sea of the Gulf of Squillace, with the village set on a hill, around the castle of the same name, embellished by the potters' workshops.
-Here the path inspired by St Basil the Great encounters another "magno" character, Senator Cassiodorus and the so-called "Cassiodorean places", which include a visit to the National Archaeological Park of Scolacium.
+The Basilian Way in the province of Catanzaro allows us to discover the wonders of the Sila, between the dense woods of Tiriolo, a village of archaeology and traditional weaving, and the crystal-clear sea of the Gulf of Squillace, with the village set on a hill, around the castle of the same name, embellished by the potters' workshops.
+Here the path inspired by St Basil the Great encounters another "magno" character, Senator Cassiodorus and the so-called "Cassiodorean places", which include a visit to the village of Squillace and to the National Archaeological Park of Scolacium in Borgia.
+From the sea, we cut through the green lung of Calabria by crossing the Serre Regional Park, not before stopping in the village of Badolato, among The Most Beautiful Villages in Italy on the Ionian coast.

 Basilian Way in the Province of Vibo Valentia

-The capital of the Serre is the unmissable mountain town of Serra San Bruno, where the monasticism of the East finally broke against that of the West, which, on the initiative of Roger the Norman, sent the founder of the Carthusian Order in Europe, St Bruno of Cologne, into these woods to oppose the advance of the Italo-Greek rite and found the marvellous Carthusian Monastery of Santo Stefano, among the few still inhabited, and the hermitage of the Sanctuary of Santa Maria del Bosco.
+The capital of the Serre is the unmissable mountain town of Serra San Bruno, where the Charterhouse of the Saints Stefano e Bruno represents the definitive break between Eastern and Western monasticism: on the initiative of Roger the Norman, the founder of the Carthusian Order in Europe, St Bruno of Cologne, was sent to these woods to counter the advance of the Italo-Greek rite and build the beautiful Carthusian monastery, one of the few still inhabited, and the Shrine of Santa Maria del Bosco.

 Basilian Way in the Province of Reggio Calabria